how to mimic sunlight indoors

 Waveform

 One last recommendation would be the 15w bulb from Sylvania’s Natural Series.
-As this version in particular has the best spectrum and flicker of the ones I tested.
+This version, in particular, has the best spectrum and flicker of the ones I tested.
+Just lacking in the red range.

 Sylvania Natural 5000K 15w